muratpeker/ga_fpga/README.md

 ## The customizable parameters of the proposed FPGA IP core.
 ![Block Scheme](./imgs/table1.jpg)
-These parameters could be found in folder `./pkgs/types.vhd`.
+These parameters are located in folder `./pkgs/types.vhd`.

 ## Publication